-Orchestra 1: (A credit) This class is for students who would like to learn to play a violin, viola, cello, or string bass.
-No experience necessary.
+Band 1 Brass: This is a beginning band class offered for students who wish to learn to play the cornet, trumpet, French horn, baritone horn, euphonium, trombone, or tuba.
 Practice outside of class time and performances are part of this course.
-Instruments are required.
-If available, a viola, a cello, or a string bass may be rented from the school for a nominal fee.
+An instrument is required.
+If available, a French horn, baritone horn, euphonium, or tuba may be rented at the school for a nominal fee.